GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 ## 2.iv.
 MV Age
 <div align="justify">
-This is when the first multi is introduced (GT++ steam multis not considered).
 The sudden bump in power requirement calls for some real power infra.
 Oil, benzene or charcoal steam are viable, while oil/benzene being the one preferred.
 With a proper power setup, running automation for a considerable timespan is now possible.
 Classic setups like water electrolysis, redstone centrifuge, automated ore proc, etc are still not required, but would help greatly regardless.
 The tier has the first required (mini) chemical line with Solar Grade Silicon.